-- 1. offers equality of opportunity to all its members regardless of race, colour, sex, sexual orientation, age, marital status, disability, language preference, religion or family/domestic responsibilities; - 2. is inclusive and enables people to participate in all its economic, social and cultural activities; - 3. empowers people to participate in the strengthening and continued development of their communities; - 4. relies on people's voluntary action to foster community leadership, a sense of belonging and enhance local democracy; - 5. comprise public, private and voluntary sectors and the resolution of its problems best addressed through partnership between them.
+- 1. offers equality of opportunity to all its members regardless of race, colour, sex, sexual orientation, age, marital status, disability, language preference, religion or family/domestic responsibilities; - 2. is inclusive and enables people to participate in all its economic, social and cultural activities; - 3. empowers people to participate in the development of their communities; - 4. relies on people's voluntary action to foster community leadership and enhance local democracy; - 5. comprise public, private and voluntary sectors and its problems best addressed through partnership between them.

-The Government and the Malta Council for the Voluntary Sector agree that their relationship must be built on reciprocal recognition, integrity, trust, transparency and mutual respect.
+The Government and the Malta Council for the Voluntary Sector agree that their relationship must be built on integrity, trust and mutual respect.